dotnext/training/devops-geekweek/Day2/Markdown/3-12factorApp.md

 * Build, Release and Run are separate stages for the application life cycle.

-> The process of turning the code into a bundle of scripts, assets and binaries that run the code is the build.
-The release sends that code to a server in a fresh package together with the nicely-separate config files for that environment (see Config again).
-Then the code is run so the application is available on those servers.
+> The process of turning the code into a bundle of scripts, assets and binaries that run the code is the **build**.
+The **release** sends that code to a server in a fresh package together with the nicely-separate config files for that environment (see Config again).
+Then the code is **run** so the application is available on those servers.

 ---